FabricMC/fabric-docs/develop/migrating-mappings.md

 ### Migrating Split Sources {#migrating-split-sources}

 Loom 1.13 adds a new `migrateClientMappings` task that can be used to migrate your client sourceset to your new mappings.
-An example for migrating to Mojang Mappings can be seen below.
-If you are using an older version of Loom, see [other configurations](#other-configurations).
+For example, to migrate to Mojang Mappings:

 ```groovy
 migrateClientMappings --mappings "net.minecraft:mappings:1.21.10"
 ```

+If you are using an older version of Loom, see [other configurations](#other-configurations).

 ### Migrating Access Wideners {#migrating-access-wideners}

 Loom 1.13 adds a new `migrateClassTweakerMappings` task that can be used to migrate your access wideners to your new mappings.
-An example for migrating to Mojang Mappings can be seen below.
+For example, to migrate to Mojang Mappings:

 ```groovy
 migrateClassTweakerMappings --mappings "net.minecraft:mappings:1.21.10"